Massage Rollers and More: How to Ease Neck, Back and Body Pain with Simple Tools

 The hip flexors are a little bit higher up than the quadriceps.
 When you’re working in this area, avoid rolling over any bony prominences.
 And make sure you’re rolling below the hip bone and working your way to right above the knee.

 The Iliotibial bands (IT bands) are long strips of connective tissue that run along the outsides of the legs.
 They extend from the hip and run from the outer thigh down to the shinbone.
 While a lot of people might suggest rolling out the IT bands, it might not be the right solution for you.
 Using a foam roller on the IT band can be very uncomfortable or even painful.
-So instead of focusing on this area, focus on working out any tightness that you might be experiencing in your hips or legs.
+So instead of focusing on this area, work on any tightness that you might be experiencing in your hips or legs.

-The hamstring muscle group is made up of a group of three muscles in the back of the thigh that goes from just underneath the buttock to below the knee.
+The hamstring muscle group is made up of a group of three muscles in the back of the thigh that go from just underneath the buttock to below the knee.
 When rolling in this area, you can start right below the bone in the buttock.
 Avoid rolling on top of the bone because it can be uncomfortable as you have important structures there that can be pain generating.
 As you roll, work your way down and focus on sections of the muscles.

 When foam rolling, you can work on the gluteus medius, which is the muscle on the side of the hip, the gluteus maximus (also known as the buttock muscle) and the gluteal minimus.
 It’s important to hit this area because tight glutes can lead to pain in the hips, back and a few other areas.